humanmade/altis-media/docs/asset-manager-framework.md

 **`set_date( int $date )`**

-A unix timestamp of when the file was created.
+A Unix timestamp of when the file was created.

 **`set_modified( int $modified )`**

-A unix timestamp of when the file was last edited.
+A Unix timestamp of when the file was last edited.

 **`set_file_size( int $file_size )`**